wombleton/gitlaw-nz/acts/R/Road User Charges Act 2012.md

     *   (a) cover the difference between---

-        *   (i) the RUC vehicle's maximum allowable mass under section 4.5(1) of Part 1 of the VDAM Rule 2002; and
+        *   (i) the maximum allowable mass under section 4.5(1) of Part 1 of the VDAM Rule 2002 for the RUC vehicle and any trailers towed by the RUC vehicle; and

         *   (ii) the maximum mass specified in the permit under which the RUC vehicle is operating; and